 WHY THE HECK WE PUBLISH

-A Note from Co-Owner Mary Gray
+A Note From Mary Gray

 In 2007, after giving birth to my second child, my sister, Cammie, told me to read Twilight, so I did.
 I wasn’t a huge reader back then, but I did love books and writing.